Article written by Elisa - Travel Writer & Local in France

 By Alex from SwedishNomad.com

-If you wonder where to go in France in winter, the South of France is always a good option.
+If you wonder where to go in France in winter, the South of France is always a good option for your France in winter itinerary.
 When most of the Northern Hemisphere endures the cold winter months with a fair share of snow and freezing temperatures, there is a refuge in the South of France, namely Cannes and the French Riviera.

-Cannes is one of the best cities to visit in France during winter.
+Cannes is one of the best places to visit in France in winter.
 With low precipitation and temperatures up to 14 degrees Celsius in December, you can somewhat escape the winter and enjoy the French Riviera and Cannes’ beauty.
 While the atmosphere won’t be as lively as during summer, there will still be restaurants and shops open since locals and ex-pats live in Cannes year-round.

 What makes it even better to visit Cannes in the wintertime is the fact that it’s low season and fewer tourists visit the city.